rsic-v/xilinx/README.md

 5.
-You should not add ( "compatible = "micrel,ksz9031") to the devicetree.Otherwise,the error log as "can not find the phy device" wiil appear.
+You should not add ( "compatible = "micrel,ksz9031") to the devicetree.Otherwise,the error log as "can not find the phy device" will appear.